lukewduncan/nodejs-task/README.md

 ### Difficulties
 Below are some problems I ran into while building the application.
 * Choosing a pattern to use.
 Whether that be Promise based, or Async/Await.
 * Switching from using Ruby to Javascript on the backend took a few days to get used too.
-Mimicking the application structure of an MVC made things easier.
 * The asynchronous nature of NodeJS.
 Using the Async/Await pattern made things a little easier to read/write.
 * The simple task of setting up Express to utilize layouts so I could write the documentation on `/`